-Unfortunately, due to the planning involved with this event, all volunteers must pre-register or register with a group.
+Unfortunately, due to COVID-19 restrictions, all volunteers must pre-register or register with a group.
 We also won’t have those awesome shirts for you if you don’t register.

 How can I get a t-shirt?

 When you register to volunteer, you are asked for your t-shirt size!
-When you check in on the morning of Saturday, April 25th, your site leader will give you a shirt.
-You must register by April 1 to get an Earth Day shirt.
-We do our best, but cannot guarantee that we will have a shirt for you if you register after that time.
-Even with our careful planning, sometimes sites run out of shirts.
+When you check in on the morning of the Earth Day Cleanup, your site leader will give you a shirt.

 Can children participate in the AWS Earth Day Cleanup?